 Table 1.
 This table displays the predictions of the Bayesian model for the BB experimental and control trials.

-As can be seen, this model predicts that following the AB+ A+ BB experimental event participants should be maximally confident that object A is a blicket but should.
+As can be seen in Table 1, this model predicts that following the AB+ A+ BB experimental event participants should be maximally confident that object A is a blicket but should categorize as blickets objects B and C at the same rate.
 In contrast, the model predicts that following the ABC+ D+ BB control trials participants should be maximally confident that object D is a blicket after the BB control trials but should treat objects A-C equivalently.
-The shown below in Table 2.
+The model’s predictions for the ISO experimental and control trials is shown below in Table 2.